court-johnson/The-Tech-Academy-Drills/README.md

 ---

-Drills completed during time at The Tech Academy.
+Some drills completed during time at The Tech Academy.
 Drills are designed to teach a certain subject or test/practice GitHub use.